Diffusion Tensor Estimation with Uncertainty Calibration: Materials and methods

 We use two measures to quantify and compare uncertainty calibration.
 The first is similar to Expected Normalized Calibration Error (ENCE) \cite{levi2019evaluating}.
 Specifically, we compute RMV and RMSE using Eq. \ref{eq:RMV_RMSE}.
 Calibration can be assessed visually by plotting $\text{RMSE}$ versus $\text{RMV}$, where a perfect calibration will correspond to the identity function.
 For a quantitative assessment, we compute ENCE as:

 Compared with the definition of ENCE in \cite{levi2019evaluating}, we have included $|B_j|$ in the numerator to give larger weights to the bins with more data points.
 We think ENCE is the best measure of uncertainty calibration that we have studied in the literature.
 Yet, ENCE on its own is not adequate because a forecaster that predicts a single uncertainty value equal to the mean error over the entire population will have an ENCE of zero.
+Authors of \cite{levi2019evaluating} suggest also computing the coefficient of variation of $\sigma$.

 Second, we propose a new measure of the quality of uncertainty estimations based on PICP and MPIW (Eq. \ref{eq:PICP_MPIW}).
 Prior works have analyzed these measures for a fixed confidence interval.
 Here, we propose a method of visualizing PICP and MPIW for a range of confidence intervals and an aggregate measure of confidence calibration.
 Consider a set $\{ (x_i, y_i ) \}_{i=1}^n$ of test samples $x_i$ (e.g., image voxels) and the corresponding ground truth parameter values $y_i$.
 Given $x_i$, a regression model predicts $\hat{y}_i$ and estimation uncertainty $\sigma_i$.
 Assuming symmetric uncertainty, the lower and upper bounds of the prediction interval can be constructed as ${y_L}_i(\beta)= \hat{y}_i - \beta \sigma_i$ and ${y_U}_i(\beta)= \hat{y}_i + \beta \sigma_i$.
 High-quality prediction intervals should 1) be narrow and 2) capture most of the observations \cite{pearce2018high,khosravi2010lower}.
 Prior works have computed PICP and MPIW for a single value of $\beta=1$.
 Here, we consider a range of $\beta \in [0, \beta_{\text{max}}]$: